usenode/proton.js/README.md

 WebAppContext (this.context in a method on a web appliction)
 ------------------------------------------------------------

-### this.context.beforeStart(promise)

-The before start takes a promise object (Promised.IO recommended) representing an asynchronous operation that should complete before the server is started (as a result of proton.run being called).

 Proton based frameworks have access to an object that represents the context that the web appliction runs in.
 This is exposed as a "context" property on the instance of the prototype you pass to "proton.framework":

     var WebApp = proton.framework(function () {